IsmailMAJBAR/AnimeList/README.md

-# appAnimeList
+# AnimeList
-An app that let you add to your wall animes(image,title,desc etc) so that you can show to your freinds your list of animes and enjoy a long discussion about each anime.
+An app that let you add to your wall of animes(image,title,desc etc) so that you can show to your freinds your list of animes and enjoy a long discussion about each anime.

 ### What you should have to run the app
 1. Nodejs